weyh/py-pdf-merger/README.md

 ---

 ## License
-This project is licensed under the GNU GPLv3 License - see the [GNU GPLv3](LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.